 Structure and content

 Environmental Geography is an integrated four-year degree course that provides you with training across the spectrum of the subject.
-Environmental Geography and Education provides graduates with a teaching qualification in Geography (and Modern Studies) as recognised by the General Teaching Council for Scotland (GTCS).
+Environmental Geography and Education provides graduates with a teaching qualification in Geography (and Modern Studies) as recognized by the General Teaching Council for Scotland (GTCS).

 This qualification is achieved within four years compared to the normal five-year route if you were to complete a Postgraduate Diploma in Education (PGDE) following on from an Honours degree.